nelsongutidev/scully-blog/README.md

 ## Can I use this project

 Feel free to use this code.
-Create your own blog, or your own site and style it however you like and ship it 🚀
+Create your own blog, or your own site and style it however you like and ship it 🚀.
+Just try to make it your own 😉.

 ## MIT License